 With all of this information constantly flowing in, and the things we are consciously aware of presumably being important enough to occupy at least some of the connections in our brains for a time, it is easy to show that if we didn’t have that hard limit on things we can focus on, we’d have two options: either we forget things very quickly, or we run out of memory.

 As it happens, our memory doesn’t quite work that way.
-There are all sorts of processes that go on that serve to make our memories more efficient, if less accurate.
+There are all sorts of processes that serve to make our memories more efficient, if less accurate.
 But ultimately, the effect is the same.
 There is a hard limit on how much capacity we have.
-By being able to only focus on 4 things at once, we get bigger gains elsewhere.
+By being able to only focus on a small number of things at once, we get bigger gains elsewhere.

 As you can imagine, this means that our unconscious mind is many orders of magnitude bigger than our conscious mind.